sert121/tau-b/README.md

 - `groq`: Groq API client (optional)
 - `openai`: OpenAI API client (optional)
 - `anthropic`: Anthropic API client (optional)
+## Data folders
+airline and retail are folders for data, and envs contain the environment for each respectively.

 ## License